sonic-net/sonic-mgmt/sdn_tests/testplans/Stress_Latency_Test_Plan.md

 All the below tests will do the global set replace with a sanitized configuration prior to doing the actual test so that the testing payload will be guaranteed to be different from the current configurations.
 All the number such as 10 request or 5 clients are configurable for each test case

-### Infrastructure

--   Augment a YANG path to collect the CPU usage, memory availability and program termination monitoring during the test.
--   Implement the gNMI FE/BE for those paths to collect the data and respond back to the request.

 ### Tests